avdgaag/arjanvandergaag.nl/content/blog/customize-zsh-prompt-with-vcs-info.md

 This is, admittedly, a little hairy.
 Let's remove the color codes:

-    zstyle ':vcs_info:git*' formats "%s  %r/%S %b %m%u%c "
+    zstyle ':vcs_info:git*' actionformats "%s  %r/%S %b %m%u%c "

 That's a lot clearer.
-This would look like this:
+This would look like this[^1]:

     git my_project/. master %